 Swindon City of Sanctuary – Our History

-The steering group came together in May 2016 after an initial meeting brought together by Swindon Quakers and led by Tom Godwin who was working for Hope not.
-Hate and was a trustee of Harbours at the time.
+The steering group came together in May 2016 after an initial meeting brought together by Swindon Quakers and led by Tom Godwin, who was working for Hope not Hate and was, at the time, a trustee of Harbours.
 The open meeting was attended by various charities, councillors, community groups and individuals who all wanted to help make refugees and asylum seekers feel welcome and supported in the wider community.

-We all believe there is a great sense of inclusion and community in Swindon, despite its size (yes, we might be a town but we are as diverse and the size of a city, hence City rather than Town of Sanctuary).
-We want to build on this and help show a more positive side to Swindon than is usually portrayed in the media too.
+We all believe there is a great sense of inclusion and community in Swindon, despite its size (yes, we might be a town, but we are as diverse as and are the size of a city – hence City rather than Town of Sanctuary).
+We want to build on this and help show a more positive side to Swindon than is usually portrayed in the media, too.

-We hope as support grows it will encourage others to see past labels, to understand and empathise with those who had to flee their homes because their lives were in danger, and to actively help them feel included in our community.
+We hope as support grows it will encourage others to see past labels, to understand and empathise with those who have had to flee their homes because their lives were in danger, and to actively help them feel included in our community.